Google’s John Mueller goes over what site owners need to know about using multiple types of schema structured data markup on the same page.

-If the primary content is a recipe, but there’s a small FAQ section at the bottom, then it wouldn’t be correct to include both recipe and FAQ markup.
+If the primary content is a recipe, and there’s an accompanying set of how-to instructions, then it wouldn’t be correct to include both recipe and how-to markup.

 “There are two aspects here.
 From our guidelines we want to make sure that the structured data you have on your page matches the primary element on your page.

 So if you’re saying that you can add an FAQ to a random page on your website, sure you can do that.
 But is this FAQ the primary part of the page?
 Or relevant for the primary part of the page?
 That’s something that you kind of need to figure out.
 So that’s one aspect.”

 The other aspect to consider is that Google’s rich results can combine certain types of structured data markup but not others.

 A recipe rich result can also include a star rating, for example.
 But an FAQ rich result cannot be combined with a how-to.

 “The other aspect is that, in the search results, some on the rich results types we can combine and some of them we can’t combine.
 So, for example, if you have a recipe and you have ratings then we can often combine that in the search results, in one rich results type.

 However, if you have an FAQ and you have a how-to, then at least from what I recall what these look like, these are things that wouldn’t be combined in a single rich result type, which means our systems would have to pick one of them to show.

 And maybe we’ll pick the type that you would have chosen or maybe you would have a different preference on your side.”